TimoGuy/solanine_vulkan/etc/engine_upgrade.md

 - [x] At the beginning of every frame right before uploading the positions of the renderobjects' transforms an object interpolation step is put.
     - [x] This, as well as where the simulation position pointers are getting swapped are where multithreaded locks are placed.
     > This results in a massive speedup since the render thread can run almost lock free!
 (250 -> 600 fps (saving 2.333333ms))
-- [ ] Material maker
+- [x] Material maker
-    - [ ] Main Engine Changes
+    - [x] Main Engine Changes
         - [f] Change `VulkanEngine` to `VulkanRenderer`.
             - [ ] Set up main engine.
 It manages the window, selects the renderer/starts the render engine, starts the simulation engine, then polls for input and keeps the input state up to date.
 Upon shutting down it takes care of shutting down the render engine and simulation engine.
-        - [ ] Separate things out into editor modes
+        - [x] Separate things out into editor modes
             - [x] Level Editor (everything created up to this point with a loaded in scene)
-            - [x] Texture Editor
+            - [f] Texture Editor
-            - [ ] Material Editor (what we're gonna create.
+            - [x] Material Editor (what we're gonna create.
 Just no objects except for the `MaterialViewer` object type to render the textures and a bunch of imgui stuff)
     - [x] Texture cooker
         - [x] Textures to mid gen textures.
         - [x] Run all mid gen then run texture cooking.